 #10 Keep Writing & Be Brave

 “Have the courage to be imperfect, the compassion to treat yourself kindly, and the connection to be authentic.” – Jessie Humphries, author

 Yes, I’m sure you’ve heard this one a hundred times: Keep Writing!
 But it’s true for the 101+ times.
 When you’re in a slump, do a writing sprint for ten minutes and see what happens.
+Some people also find it useful to have someone write my paper for me cheap to give some writing reference to get the creative juicies flowing.
 Search inside and find your gift for words and be brave enough to put words on the paper.
 Keep writing, but also keep learning, making connections, and working toward your ultimate goals.
 You can do this!

 I have a short survey here if you’d like to tell me what you need to be a better writer.
 Only 5 questions and I’d love to hear your answers!

 Subscribe to get your free book and connect with Rachelle.